 While they are very well trained at doorstep conversation, most will not be interested in learning from you.
 However they are very keen to teach you, and the most effective way for you to communicate is therefore to ask them questions; this indeed is the method Jesus often used.
 As Christians, always be respectful, polite, and calm; do not ridicule, bully or shout at them – try and make friends with them.
 Avoid a ‘this proves you are wrong’ attitude – use a gentle ‘please could you explain this to me’ approach (see F3 for further details).
 If they think you are genuinely interested you will be able to get eye-opening Watchtower literature into their hands and discuss key Bible texts with them without being branded an “opposer”.

 Remember, it is often difficult to get them to read anything, and subtle methods may be necessary.
 For example, you could say you saw this photocopy of a page from an old Watchtower book you find puzzling – is it current Watchtower thinking?
 They will then be much more likely to read it than if you present it to them in an aggressive manner.
 If this doesn’t work, you could ask them to show you the passages in the original publications.
+The approach of the TV detective Columbo is appropriate – asking some easy questions followed by a more difficult one, and giving the impression of knowing far less than you actually do.
 Keep all counter-JW literature (including this article) out of sight, and if possible avoid reference to it.
 Be ready with a genuine explanation for how you heard about any little-known facts about JWs, or where you got photocopies of their literature from.
 If pressed, you could refer to organisations (such as Reachout Trust) which provide information about various religions, and say you consider it quite normal to research other religious groups.